DromnHell/meta-control-decision-making-agent/README.md

   * (-g) the indication of an upcoming goal change in the environment.
 Can't be set with (-t) option,
   * (-t) the indication of an upcoming transitions change in the environment.
 Can't be set with (-g) option,
   * (-l) the record of the data,
-  * (-s) the record of a compressed version of the data.
+  * (-s) the record of a summarized version of the data.

   Exceptions :
   * ```Error : 'expert' is not a known expert.
 The known experts are : ['MF', 'MB', 'DQN', 'None']``` if one of the experts (arguments 2 and 3) are unknown.